kannbaba/Getting-and-Clearing-Data-Course-Project/CodeBook.md

      4. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Merges userdata, activity data and both the training and the test sets to create one single table

-* "subject_test.txt", "y_test.txt" ,and "X_test.txt" : this results in a `10299 x 1` data frame with subject IDs, activity IDs, and measurements
+* "subject_test.txt", "y_test.txt" ,and "X_test.txt" : this results in a `2947 x 563` table with subject IDs, activity IDs, and measurements
-* "subject_train.txt", "y_train.txt" ,and "X_train.txt" : this results in a `10299 x 1` data frame with subject IDs, activity IDs, and measurements
+* "subject_train.txt", "y_train.txt" ,and "X_train.txt" : this results in a `7352 x 563` table with subject IDs, activity IDs, and measurements
-* both tables are merged with rrbind method
+* both tables are merged with rrbind method resulting a single `10299x563` table

 ### Labels the data set appropriately with descriptive variable names. ###

 The script properly labels the dataset with descriptive names from the features_list which has clean names without the need for further cleaning

-The single data set is a a single `10299x563` data frame corresponding to, `subject IDs`, renamed `activity labels` and complete list of `attributes` in the features_list.txt
+The single data set is a a single `10299x563` table corresponding to, `subject IDs`, renamed `activity labels` and complete list of `attributes` in the features_list.txt

 ### Extracts only the measurements on the mean and standard deviation for each measurement.